George Gibb (transport administrator)

-Sir George Stegmann Gibb (30 April 1850 – 17 December 1925) was a Scottish transport administrator who served as the general manager of the North Eastern Railway, managing director of the Underground Electric Railways Company of London, and as chairman of the former British Road Board.
+Sir George Stegmann Gibb (30 April 1850 – 17 December 1925) was a British transport administrator who served as the general manager of the North Eastern Railway, managing director of the Underground Electric Railways Company of London, and as chairman of the former British Road Board.

 Early life

 George Gibb was born in Aberdeen, the son of engineer Alexander Gibb (1804–1867) and the former Margaret Smith and grandson of civil engineer John Gibb (1776–1850).
 Gibb attended Aberdeen Grammar School and the University of Aberdeen before taking a law degree at the University of London.
 After spending time working in shipping and marine insurance, he was articled to a solicitor in 1872.
 He worked in the solicitor's office of the Great Western Railway for three years from 1877 to 1880 before setting up his own practice in London.
 In 1881, he married Dorothea Garrett Smith.
 The couple had four sons and one daughter.